vasavdave/Team-Project-04/README.md

 ## Data Sources

 This dataset is originally from the [National Institute of Diabetes and Digestive and Kidney Diseases](https://repository.niddk.nih.gov/home/).
 The objective of the dataset is to diagnostically predict whether or not a patient has diabetes, based on certain diagnostic measurements included in the dataset.
-Several constraints were placed on the selection of these instances from a larger database
+Several constraints were placed on the selection of these instances from a larger database.

+## Data Cleaninng

+The datasets consist of several medical predictor (independent) variables and one target (dependent) variable, Outcome.
+Independent variables include the number of pregnancies the patient has had, their BMI, insulin level, age, and so on.

+   - Pregnacies: Number of times pregnant
+   - Glucose: Plasma glucose concentration a 2 hours in an oral glucose tolerance test
+   - Blood Pressure: Diastolic blood pressure (mm Hg)
+   - Skin Thickness: Triceps skin fold thickness (mm)
+   - Insulin: 2-Hour serum insulin (mu U/ml)
+   - BMI: Body mass index (weight in kg/(height in m)^2)
+   - Diabetes Pedigree: Diabetes pedigree function
+   - Age: Age in years
+   - Outcome: Class variable (0 or 1)

 ## Meet our team